All About Budgets6 Consequences Of Not Using A Family Budget

 Fortunately, I haven’t had to draw the funds for my 2nd round of medical expenses yet.

-I am waiting for our extended health coverage approval to determine what my portion of the purchase of a CPAP machine and all the assorted supplies will be.
+I am waiting for our extended health coverage approval to determine the portion of my purchase of a CPAP machine and all the assorted supplies.

 Budget Challenger #2